Naval Enna Jewel

-Naval Enna Jewel released on 18 August 2017 and received mixed response from critics while Shwetha Menon's performance got praises.
+Naval Enna Jewel was released in theatres on 18 August 2017.
+At the 47th Kerala State Film Awards, the film won the Best Makeup Artist for N. G. Roshan.
+It won two awards at the 2018 Amsterdam International Film Festival—Best Actress (Kadem) and Best Original Score (Eddie Torres).
+Menon won Best Actress at the 7th Delhi International Film Festival.

 Plot

 Asma is the eldest daughter in a poor Muslim family in Malabar.
 Asma is married to a 70-year-old Iranian as his fifth wife.
 Soon the Iranian dies and Asma becomes a widow with one child.
 But Asma's daughter Naval gets good education and grew into a progressive woman.
 Her guardian, Chachu made all this possible.
 And one day Naval had to kill a man for attempting rape.
 Naval gets a death sentence for the same.
 Then it is revealed that Chachu is not a man but Asma.
 Then the film follows Asma's attempts to help Naval.